Upper Cervical Spine Injury

-The anterior longitudinal ligament and intervertebral disc can fail in tension.
-Widening of the intervertebral disc space is a highly suggestive of this injury and significant spinal instability.
+The anterior longitudinal ligament and the intervertebral disc can fail in tension.
+Widening of the intervertebral disc space is highly suggestive of this injury and significant spinal instability.
 Small avulsion injuries of the vertebral body can also occur.

 The cervical spine injuries should be considered to be having cord injury until ruled out.
-Moreover the cervical spine injury should be suspected in every major trauma.
+Moreover, the cervical spine injury should be suspected in every major trauma.

 Manual immobilization of the head and neck should be maintained until a hard cervical collar can be applied.

 Airway security and hemodynamic resuscitation are crucial and should take precedence.
-Tracheal intubation and central line placement are often performed in the emergency and due to danger of worsening of injury by manipulation, manual cervical stabilization should be maintained throughout the intubation process.
+Tracheal intubation and central line placement are often performed in the emergency and due to a danger of worsening of injury by manipulation, manual cervical stabilization should be maintained throughout the intubation process.

 If intubation is not possible, a mask ventilation can be continued until fiberoptic or nasotracheal intubation can be safely performed in a hospital.

 Cricothyroidotomy might be the safest alternative for airway control when the spine is highly unstable.